hoangduytran/blender-manual/manual/modeling/meshes/editing/introduction.rst

 These menus are located in the header.
 Some of the menus can be accessed with shortcuts:

-- :kbd:`Ctrl-F` brings up the Face tool menu
+- :kbd:`Ctrl-F` brings up the Face operators menu
-- :kbd:`Ctrl-E` brings up the Edge tool menu
+- :kbd:`Ctrl-E` brings up the Edge operators menu
-- :kbd:`Ctrl-V` brings up the Vertex tool menu
+- :kbd:`Ctrl-V` brings up the Vertex operators menu